DSaunders/EasyEvents/readme.md

 ### HandlerFactory

 This is a function that tells EasyEvents how to create handlers.
-We'll pass you a `Type` (that will be an `IEventHandler<>`), and you return the implementation.
+We'll pass you a `Type` (that will be an `IEventHandler<IEvent>`), and you return the implementation.

 This allows you to use your own container, just hook up the resolve method here.